JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 ## Before you start

-Make sure that you are already know how to:
+Make sure that you already know how to:

 * [Inspect your code](inspect-your-code.xml) using %product%
 * Configure %product% using [`qodana.yaml`](qodana-yaml.md) and [](docker-image-configuration.xml)